pydantic/pydantic/docs/index.rst

     Pass in a dictionary with keys matching the error messages you want to override (default: ``{}``)
 :arbitrary_types_allowed: whether to allow arbitrary user types for fields (they are validated simply by checking if the
     value is instance of that type).
 If False - RuntimeError will be raised on model declaration (default: ``False``)
+:json_encoders: customise the way types are encoded to json, see :ref:`JSON Serialisation <json_dump>` for more
+    details.

 .. warning::